ithaka/PEP/docs/index.md

 Upon receipt of the NUC:

-1. Use the provided cable to power the device.
-Power it on using the on/off button on the front of the device.
+1. Use the provided cable to plug in and power the device.
+Use the on/off button on the front of the device.
 2. Connect the NUC to a local network using an ethernet cable or the local WiFi network provided by the NUC.
-3. Access the JSTOR application by browsing to the NUC device address;  when using WiFi this will be a static IP address defined in the documentation (along with the corresponding password);  when using a hardwired ethernet connection this address will need to be obtained from the local environment.
+3. Access the JSTOR application by browsing to the NUC device address:

+_When using WiFi_ this will be a static IP address defined in the documentation (along with the corresponding password)

+_When using a hardwired ethernet connection_ this address will need to be obtained from the local environment.

 ## Administration
 Use the **Admin Login** link in upper right corner to access student requests and to configure drives.